sedjokas/Covid_Dynamycs_HomeCare/README.md

 To run these source codes, download GAMAPLATFORM 1.9 url: https://gama-platform.github.io/download for free.
 Please be sure that you have JDK or JRE installed in your system.
 Create a new model and copy/paste the model (Covid.gaml) to your GAMA, file: Covid.gaml.

 Run our python and R source code :
-Identify all .r and .py file and execute them, please edit data (.csv or xls files) location.
+Identify all .r and .py file and execute them, please edit data (.csv or xlsx files) location.

 Enjoy